pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 print(f"noisy samples: {noisy_samples}") # markdown-exec: hide
 ```

 Note that the noisy states have samples with the second qubit flipped.
 In the below protocols, we describe ways to reconstruct the noiseless distribution (untargeted mitigation).
 Besides this one might just be interrested in mitigating the expectation value (targeted mitigation).

+!!! warning "Mitigation noise"
+    Note it is necessary to pass the `noise` parameter for the `mitigation` function because the mitigation process sees `QuantumModel` as a black box.

 ### Constrained optimization